What is domestic violence?

 Violence and abuse perpetrated by a male upon a female adopted to control his victim, which results in physical, sexual and/or psychological damage, forced social isolation or economic deprivation, or behaviour which leaves a woman and children living in fear.

-Fear is the common key element violence against women.
+Fear is the common key element in violence against women.
 It is often the most powerful weapon used by the perpetrator to control his victim.

 Disagreements are a normal part of relationships however in healthy relationships each partner respects the other partner even though they may disagree.
 They treat each other as equals and feel comfortable about putting forward their opinions and often compromise or come to an agreement to benefit everyone.

-Women do not enter into relationships believing they will experience Domestic Violence.
+Women do not enter into relationships believing they will experience domestic violence.
 It is normal when entering a relationship to feel loved, happy and be excited about the future and what it may bring.

 Jealousy and possessiveness can be seen as signs of how much they are loved.
 Little signs of verbal, emotional abuse, aggression or abuse may be subtle and can be explained away due to the pressures of life, family and work etc.